geraltsnake/DRG-Modding-Linx-Project/README.md

 # !!!Writing Is Not Finished Yet :(!!!
+I'll expands writing and the project eventually :)

 # Overview of this mod on Youtube
 https://www.youtube.com/watch?v=UTJV51f9tkM